xiaoyunyang/web-dev-cheatsheets/fundamental/isomorphic-webapp.md

 * Use Google lighthouse for an in depth anaysis: [https://developers.google.com/web/tools/lighthouse/](https://developers.google.com/web/tools/lighthouse/)* Build a progressive webapp to improve usability for the mobile version of your webpage.
 [Addy Osamani](https://addyosmani.com/blog/getting-started-with-progressive-web-apps/) wrote extensively about progressive webapps.
 * Use Audit in Chrome's devtools.
 Build a progressive Web Apps take advantage of new technologies to bring the best of mobile sites & native apps to users.
 Read [Progressive Webapps with React](https://medium.com/@addyosmani/progressive-web-apps-with-react-js-part-i-introduction-50679aef2b12).

+Client side rendering is slow

+> because the human now has to download all of your markup, your CSS, and your JavaScript before the JavaScript is able to render the view the user expected you to deliver in the first place.

+> you should be delivering the content in human-viewable form first, and not after every single render blocking request out there finishes loading.
+This means that a human-ready HTML view should be rendered in the server-side and served to the human, then you can add your fancy JavaScript magic on top of that, while the user is busy making sense of the information you’ve presented them with. ~[stop breaking the web](https://ponyfoo.com/articles/stop-breaking-the-web)

 ## React
 > React’s virtual DOM lets us render HTML on the server.